zizitizi/my-devops-Roadmap/kubernetes/S22volumestatefull.md

 example:

-we can define pv in seperate yaml file. but in deply or service we should define pvc to claim pvc.
+we can define pv, pvc in seperate yaml file. but in deply or service we should define pvc to claim pvc.

 first define pv:

 vi pv.yml

 apiVersion: v1